-The Fujifilm X-T1 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in January 2014 and February 2014.
+The Fujifilm X-T1 and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in January 2014 and February 2014.
 Both the X-T1 and the A6000 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 16 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.